saarang123/saarang123.github.io/_projects/4_project.md

 title: Real-Time Anomaly Detection for Industrial IoT
 description: ML-powered anomaly detection system for industrial equipment
 img: assets/img/webee.jpeg
-importance: 3
+importance: 4
 category: work
 ---

 ## Overview

 Developed an end-to-end IoT and machine learning solution for [Webee.io](https://www.webee.io/) to enable real-time equipment monitoring and failure prediction in industrial settings.
+This was part of my work with The Purdue Data Mine Learning Community.

 ## Technical Details